y-scope/clp/docs/src/user-guide/reference-json-search-syntax.md

 key: value
 ```

-To search for a key or value with multiple words, you should quote the key/value:
+To search for a key or value with multiple words, you must quote the key/value with double-quotes
+(`"`):

 ```
 "multi-word key": "multi-word value"